AnicetNgrt/flore1/README.md

 time.sleep(15)
 ```
-## <a name="tuto2"></a>2/ Introduction to game loops: Moving a sprite across it's scene:
+## <a name="tuto2"></a>2/ Introduction to game loops: Moving a sprite across its scene:
 ### 🧭 What we will do:
 ![fastboi](https://imgur.com/BRbsNUR.gif)
 This tutorial is about moving a sprite across the scene.
 [-> I just want the code thanks.](#tuto2_code)
 ### 🚠Introduction:
 -So how does moving works in your mind ?

 -We can put sprites at some coordinates and refresh the scene.
 So why not doing this in a loop ?

--**Correct !**
+-**That's correct !**

-With flore1 there is a very elegafficient way of doing that thanks to the `flore1.Refresh` class.
+With flore1 there is a very efficient way of doing that thanks to the `flore1.Refresh` class.
 Let me show you:

 #### The code you will start with:
 ```python